Tigers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have come away with 33 wins in the 83 contests they have been listed as the underdogs in this season.
+- The Tigers have won in 34, or 40.5%, of the 84 contests they have been named as odds-on underdogs this year.

-- Detroit has entered 44 games this season as the underdog by +135 or more and is 20-24 in those contests.

-- The moneyline set for this matchup implies the Tigers have a 42.6% chance of coming away with a victory in the contest.
+- Detroit has a record of 24-29 in games where bookmakers have it as underdogs of at least +125 on the moneyline.

-- Detroit and its opponents have hit the over in 54 of its 104 games with a total this season.
+- Games involving Detroit have gone over the total set by sportsbooks in 54 of 105 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!